n7tae/urfd/README.md

 ### Helper apps

 There are two, very useful helper applications, *inicheck* and *dbutil*.
-Both apps will show you a usage message if you execuate them without any arguments.
+Both apps will show you a usage message if you execute them without any arguments.

 The *inicheck* app will use the exact same code that urfd uses to validate your `urfd.ini` file.
 Do `./inicheck -q mrefd.ini` to check your infile for errors.
 If you see any messages containing `ERROR`, that means that *urfd* won't start.
 You'll have to fix the errors described in the message(s).
 If you only see messages containing `WARNING`, *urfd* will start, but it may not perform as expected.
 You will have to decide if the warning should be fixed.
-If you don't see any messages, it means that your ini file is syntactly correct.
+If you don't see any messages, it means that your ini file is syntactically correct.

-The *dbutil* app can be used for serveral tasks relating to the three databases that *urfd* uses.
+The *dbutil* app can be used for several tasks relating to the three databases that *urfd* uses.
 The usage is: `./dbutil DATABASE SOURCE ACTION INIFILE`, where:
 - DATABASE is "dmr", "nxdn" or "ysf"
 - SOURCE is "html" or "file"
 - ACTION is "parse" or "errors"
-- INIFLILE is the path to the infile that defines the location of the http and file sources for these three databases.
+- INIFILE is the path to the infile that defines the location of the http and file sources for these three databases.
 One at a time, *dbutil* can work with any of the three DATABASEs.
 It can read either the http or the file SOURCE.
 It can either show you the data entries that are syntactically correct or incorrect (ACTION).

 ### Installing your system

-After you have written your configutation files, you can install your system:
+After you have written your configuration files, you can install your system:

 ```bash
 ./radmin